 Sharing laughter and fun can foster empathy, compassion, trust, and intimacy with others.
 Play doesn’t have to include a specific activity; it can also be a state of mind.
 Developing a playful nature can help you loosen up in stressful situations, break the ice with strangers, make new friends, and form new business relationships.

 In the words of George Bernard Shaw, “We don’t stop playing because we grow old; we grow old because we stop playing.”
-Imagine an 84 years old great grandmother just brightening up with laughter and joy as she plays with her 14 months old great granddaughter.
-This great grandmother does not stop playing because she is old.
-She is living a joyful life because she allows her inner child out to play once in a while.
-Play can boost our energy and vitality and even improve your resistance to disease, helping us function at your best.
+Imagine an 84 years old great grand-mother just brightening up with laughter and joy as she plays with her 14 months old great grand-daughter.
+This great grand-mother does not stop playing because she is old.
+She is living a joyful life because she allows her inner-child out to play once in a while.
+Play can boost our energy and vitality and even improve our resistance to disease, helping us function at your best.